dreadl0ck/kickoff/README.md

 ### Configuration Examples

-A simple example could look like this:
+A simple template directory could look like this:

 ```text
 user@host:~/.kickoff$ tree